Amateur Radio Exam Sessions

 Upcoming Exam Sessions 2021:

-Please Note that due to stay-at-home requirements and bans on gatherings due to COVID-19, our next in-person session will be a Drive-In Exam Session sometime in April or May.
+Please Note that due to stay-at-home requirements and bans on gatherings due to COVID-19, our next in-person session will be a Drive-In Exam Session on April 24.
 Such sessions requires pre-registration.

 Drive-In Exam Sessions can only accommodate a limited number of candidates.
 That limit has not yet been determined, but will be at least 10 candidates.
 The earlier you pre-register, the more likely you will be assigned a slot at our next session.
 If you complete the pre-registration process after the limit has been reached, you will be placed on a waiting list.

 The pre-registration process begins by you sending an e-mail to me, Brian Torr, N6IIY to email@example.com with the following information: